 Frequently Asked Questions about Propagating Monstera Adansonii

-How long will it take for my propagated Monstera Adansonii to grow roots?
+How long will it take for my propagated Monstera adansonii to grow roots?

-It can take up to four weeks for a Monstera Adansonii to start growing new roots.
+It can take up to four weeks for a Monstera adansonii to start growing new roots.

-Can it take my Monstera Adansonii longer than 4 weeks to grow roots?
+Can it take my Monstera adansonii longer than 4 weeks to grow roots?

-Root formation can be delayed as a result of lack of nutrients or because you did not take a proper cutting.
+Root formation can be delayed as a result of a lack of nutrients or because you did not take a proper cutting.
 Make sure there is at least one node present on the cutting, or else it will never develop into a viable plant.
 If the cutting has at least one leaf it will speed up the propagation process.